 Each agency sub-type earns trust with a different kind of proof, so "why us" is not one slide.

-For Sarah's strategy boutique, it is the specific thinking and the senior people who will actually do the work, not a capabilities list: the named partners on the account and the framework they bring, so the buyer sees the brain they are hiring, not the brochure.
+For a strategy consulting boutique, it is the specific thinking and the senior people who will actually do the work, not a capabilities list: the named partners on the account and the framework they bring, so the buyer sees the brain they are hiring, not the brochure.

-For Alex's growth agency, it is method and the operators who run it: the channels they have moved, the people who will sit on this account, and an honest account of what they can and cannot influence, every claim traceable to a real result.
+For a digital or growth marketing agency, it is method and the operators who run it: the channels they have moved, the people who will sit on this account, and an honest account of what they can and cannot influence, every claim traceable to a real result.

-For Raj's ops and IT consultancy, it is delivery under complexity: a track record of scope held and timelines met, and only the certifications that matter to this engagement, so a cautious reviewer sees controlled risk rather than a badge collection.
+For an ops and IT consulting firm, it is delivery under complexity: a track record of scope held and timelines met, and only the certifications that matter to this engagement, so a cautious reviewer sees controlled risk rather than a badge collection.

-For Maria's creative studio, the "why us" slide is itself the proof: a point of view and a level of craft on the page that no competitor could have authored, so the slide demonstrates the thing it claims instead of asserting it.
+For a creative or branding studio, the "why us" slide is itself the proof: a point of view and a level of craft on the page that no competitor could have authored, so the slide demonstrates the thing it claims instead of asserting it.

-For Julia's PR and comms shop, it is relationships and message discipline: the named senior counsel who will front the work, the rooms they can get you into, and outcomes stated in defensible terms, because a loose claim about reach here predicts a loose figure in the reporting later.
+For a PR and communications agency, it is relationships and message discipline: the named senior counsel who will front the work, the rooms they can get you into, and outcomes stated in defensible terms, because a loose claim about reach here predicts a loose figure in the reporting later.

 The Reader You Cannot See

-The reason these failures survive to the send button is the curse of knowledge, the bias documented by Camerer, Loewenstein, and Weber, in which people who know something cannot model what it is like not to know it (Camerer, Loewenstein & Weber, 1989).
+The reason these failures survive to the send button is the curse of knowledge: knowing your own firm too well makes it nearly impossible to read your own claims as a stranger would.
 The person who wrote the "why us" slide lives inside the agency.
 To them, "award-winning, full-service, results-driven" is shorthand for a decade of real work and a team they would trust with anything.
 The buyer reads only the words on the page, and the words on the page are the same ones every competitor used.
 The author is the worst-placed person in the building to see that their differentiator reads as a cliché, which is why the fix is a reader who was not already convinced when you wrote it.

 Make the "Why Us" Checkable Before You Send